 Kondo’s approach to decluttering became revolutionary not just in housecleaning but as a whole lifestyle for many people.
 Why?
 She encourages people to give gratitude to their things for their “service,” help you to appreciate what you have and making it easier to give it away when its usefulness has ended.

 Roses and thorns

 “Some people grumble that roses have thorns.
-I am grateful that thorns have roses.” — Alphonse Karr, French writer
+I am grateful that thorns have roses.” — Alphonse Karr, writer

 Sometimes we all need to be reminded that while it’s true the bad always comes with the good, there’s always good to be found with the bad.
 Learning to spot the good in any situation, and be thankful for it, is a tiny mental change that can help you stay up in down times.